Code-Institute-Submissions/maxapn98-quality_supplements_JuneResub/README.md

 - The navbar will contain search input, Profile page, Contact page, Shopping bag with bag total underneath the icon.
 - Navbar will contain the website logo.
 - Nav menu on the phone will be activated by clicking on a burger icon.

+ ### Credits
+ - Code institute - Main structure and model was taken from the Boutique Ado
+ - startbootstrap.com - For website template
+ - Bootstrap

+### Undone
+- Connect with social media
+- Add edit/delete on reviews
+- Testing for readme
+- Wireframes
+- Code validation